fangohr/oommf/README.md

 ## Support

-We do not provide support on OOMMF.
+For support on OOMMF itself, please refer to OOMMF's [web page](https://math.nist.gov/oommf/oommf.html).
 However, if you have any difficulties or problems in using any of the features we provide in this repository, you are welcome to raise an issue in our [joommf/help](https://github.com/joommf/help) repository.

 ## License